17SABT71M3/bank_deposit_slip/README.md

 >[!WARNING]
 >This file has been uploaded to only aid in the electronic filling of bank deposit slips.
-><br><b>I am not an authorized agent of hdfc or any other bank.</b>
+><br>- I am not an authorized on behalf of HDFC or any other bank.</b>
+><br>- I am not an affliation or affliated with the banks in any kind/way.
-><br>Please download the original fill-in pdf form from the hdfc bank's website.
+><br>Please download the original fill-in pdf form from concerned bank's websites.
-><br> The script only automates the process of filling the slips which are in pdf format.
+><br> The script can only automate the process of filling the slips which are in pdf documents.

 ### Instructions--